-His latest book, Crisis Communications: The Definitive Guide to Managing the Message, has just been published by McGraw-Hill.
+His latest book, Crisis Communications: The Definitive Guide to Managing the Message, has recently been published by McGraw-Hill.
 Whereas Crisis Management deals primarily with the reality of the unfolding crisis and how to manage it, Crisis Communications focuses on the perception of the event and, most especially, the perception of how it is being managed.
 And, as he asserts, in the pitched battle between perception and reality, perception always wins.

 His last book, Sticky Fingers: Managing the Global Risk of Economic Espionage, is a comprehensive eye-opening look at economic espionage and the rampant theft of America's trade secrets -- the single biggest business crisis facing American companies today.
 It is the first book to critically examine the governmentís lackluster efforts to crack down on this epidemic crisis.

 As President of Lexicon Communications Corp., the nationís oldest and most experienced crisis management firm (for more information, please see CrisisManagement.com), he counsels some of the world's most prestigious companies in crisis management and crisis communications, strategic public relations, corporate communications, and high level, confidential issues relating to economic espionage.
 He has been a strategic advisor and consultant to some of Americaís leading chief executives, senior management teams and corporate boards on a wide variety of critical and confidential crisis matters, and has been asked to consult with various branches of government, foreign and domestic, on highly sensitive crisis issues, some involving matters of national security and international diplomacy.